Emulator Issues #9360

 Intel 4690, Nvidia GTX 970, Windows 10 x64, Samsung 850 Evo (on which the game is stored)

-#2 Updated by JosJuice about 4 years ago
+#2 Updated by JosJuice over 4 years ago

 That 4.0-8919 makes loading times faster sounds normal, but I would not have expected that it makes loading times drift away from console timing so much that they match Speed Up Disk Transfer Rate.
 The bug that 4.0-8919 fixed was most likely hiding timing flaws we have elsewhere in the code, so I'm not sure what can be done about this...
 It's not impossible that the change created a new timing flaw, though.
 It would be good if others can contribute with loading time measurements from other games.

-#3 Updated by RibShark about 4 years ago
+#3 Updated by RibShark over 4 years ago

 That 4.0-8919 makes loading times faster sounds normal, but I would not have expected that it makes loading times drift away from console timing so much that they match Speed Up Disk Transfer Rate.

 On further testing, it seems like I made a mistake when timing it, and you are correct that while it makes load times faster, they do not drift that far.
 I'm sorry if I caused any confusion.

-#4 Updated by JosJuice about 4 years ago
+#4 Updated by JosJuice over 4 years ago